HOW TO MEASURE

 1X = sizes 18 – 20, 2X = size 22, 3X = size 24.

 Please Note: We can only go by the individual manufacturer size markings in our product page information.
 Due to variations, we cannot guarantee exact fit.
 If we find a particular garment to run either large or small to the average generally assumed fit for a size mark, we will try to indicate that information on the product description page.
-Our disclaimer for fit includes our efforts to help with your specific fit questions by email or telephone.
+Our disclaimer for fit includes our efforts to help with your specific fit questions by email.

 Slim = fits snug to your body shape